aktos-io/scada.js/README.md

 ### [OPTION: 1] Modify the template

-Download [scadajs-template](https://github.com/aktos-io/scadajs-template) and edit to your needs.
+Download [scadajs-template](https://github.com/aktos-io/scadajs-template) and edit according to your needs.

 ### [OPTION: 2] Install from scratch